awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 ## Setting up CloudWatch Container Insights for cluster and service level metrics<a name="cloudwatch-container-insights-working"></a>

-Container Insights can be enabled for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by enabling it using the cluster settings during cluster creation, or on existing clusters by using the UpdateClusterSettings API\.
+Container Insights can be turned on for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by turning it on during cluster creation, or on existing clusters by using the `UpdateClusterSettings` API\.

 Opting in to the `containerInsights` account setting can be done with both the Amazon ECS console and the AWS CLI\.
 You must be running version `1.16.200` or later of the AWS CLI to use this feature\.
 For more information on creating Amazon ECS clusters, see [Creating a cluster using the classic console](create_cluster.md)\.

 **Important**
 For clusters containing tasks or services using the EC2 launch type, your container instances must be running version 1\.29\.0 or later of the Amazon ECS agent\.
 For more information, see [Amazon ECS Linux container agent versions](ecs-agent-versions.md)\.

-**To opt in all IAM users or roles on your account to Container Insights\-enabled clusters using the console**
+## To change the default for Container Insights for all users using the console<a name="w610aac32c29c15"></a>

+You can make all new clusters turn on Container Insights when they are created by all IAM users and roles\.
+These changes apply to the entire AWS account unless an IAM user or role explicitly overrides these settings for themselves\.
+Any user on an account can use one of the following steps to modify the default account setting for all IAM users or roles on your account\.
+The following steps show how to set this default using the AWS Management Console\.

 1. As the root user of the account, open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

-1. In the navigation bar at the top of the screen, select the Region for which to opt in to Container Insights\-enabled clusters\.
+1. In the navigation bar at the top of the screen, select the Region for which to opt in to Container Insights\-default clusters\.

 1. From the dashboard, choose **Account Settings**\.